couchbaselabs/CouchVersion/README.md

 **CouchVersion** is a Java framework which helps you to *manage changes* in your Couchbase and *synchronize* them with your application.
 The concept is very similar to other db migration tools such as Liquibase or [Flyway](http://flywaydb.org) but *without using XML/JSON/YML files*.

+*Quick Update*

+We are testing the support for collections.
+Expectation is to get a new release by Nov 15th 2022.

 CouchVersion provides new approach for adding changes (change sets) based on Java classes and methods with appropriate annotations.

 The goal is to keep this tool simple and comfortable to use.